 7. Local Availability Of The Wood

-The accessibility of wood species in your area can influence both the cost and ease of sourcing materials for your fence.
+The availability of wood species in your region plays a big part in cost and sourcing ease for your fence.

 8. Sustainability Of The Wood